Good Hotel Guide Review

 6. 4 with en suite, 2 with private bathroom, 1 for family.

-bar, restaurant, private dining room, in-room TV (Freeview), 1-acre grounds, unsuitable for disabled.
+bar, restaurant, private dining room, in-room TV (Freeview), 1-acre grounds and garden, unsuitable for disabled.

 all ages welcomed, travel cot £10, bunk beds £25 per child, Room 6.

-in some bedrooms (small charge for extra housekeeping), all public areas.
+1 dog-friendly room (small charge for extra housekeeping), allowed in all public areas.